ljmzt/kaggle_tabular/README.md

 This is to document the kaggle tabular series I have participated in.

 ## Some thoughts
 1. EDA is likely the most critical part.
 See the EDA in may and the reference in the notebook.
-I also have tested letting the network to learn the relation, but perform less well with the hand-engineered feature.
+I have also tested letting the network learn the relation, but it perform poorer compared with the hand-engineered-feature version.

 2. My experience with Optuna is not very positive, it seems in most cases, (random) grid search around a few parameters are good enough.
 In addition, I found the improvement from fine-tuning parameters is very limited for these datasets.
 It might be more useful to blend/stack different models together within the given time frame.